-6.1.5 Capacity and coverage optimization
+6.1.5 Coverage and capacity optimization

-REQ-SO_CC-FUN-1 Performance measurements with geographical binning may be used as inputs into the coverage and capacity optimisation function.
+REQ-SO_CC-FUN-1 Performance measurements with geographical binning may be used as inputs into the coverage and capacity optimization function.

-REQ-SO_CC-FUN-2 CCO function shall aim at providing optimal capacity and coverage for the radio network while considering the tradeoff between capacity and coverage.
+REQ-SO_CC-FUN-2 CCO function shall aim at providing optimal capacity and coverage for the radio network while considering the trade-off between capacity and coverage.